senekor/rust-workshop/final_project/src/cli/additional_features.md

 Send {
     content: String,
     #[arg(short('t'), long("to"))]
-    receiver: String,
+    recipient: String,
 }
 ```

-To complete the feature, you will need to add a receiver argument or flag to the `Receive` subcommand as well.
+To complete the feature, you will need to add a recipient argument or flag to the `Receive` subcommand as well.
 Lastly, you'll need to change how you store and retrieve paekli so you can determine the intended recipient.

 I will leave that up to you!